 The Logo is provided here in JPEG format, which is the most common to use.
 Other versions are available on request (PDF, PNG EPS, TIFF).

 The visitor charter is a one page document which you can pop in your bedroom browser to remind visitors to think of the environment during their visit.

 Goring and Streatley station is the gateway to the Goring Gap, a natural corridor carved through the chalk some 12,000 years ago.
 With its fully accessible facilities the station is the ideal starting point for visitors with limited mobility to sample the river and countryside of the Thames valley.

-The Countryside Code has been updated this year and provides lots of advice for visitors to the countryside.
+The Countryside Code has been updated and provides lots of advice for visitors to the countryside.